-From October to December 2019, BHI believes that the quality of the data derived from Northern Beaches Hospital's ED information system is now sufficiently stable to warrant removal of the advice to interpret with caution.
+As of October to December 2019, BHI believes that the quality of the data derived from Northern Beaches Hospital's ED information system is now sufficiently stable to warrant removal of the advice to interpret with caution.
+As a result of the earlier interpret with caution recommendations by BHI, however, comparisons of ED performance results for Northern Beaches Hospital and Northern Sydney LHD from October to December 2019 onwards, with any of the January to March 2019, April to June 2019 or July to September 2019 quarters, should continue to be interpreted with caution.